History of American newspapers: The Massachusetts Spy and the Patriotic Press

 The general spirit of the time found fuller utterance in mottoes, editorials, letters, and poems.
-In the beginning, both editorials and communications urged united resistance to oppression, praised patriotism, and denounced tyranny; as events and public sentiment developed these grew more vigorous, often a little more radical than the populace.
+In the beginning, both editorials and communications urged united resistance to oppression, praised patriotism, and denounced tyranny; as events and public sentiment developed, these grew more vigorous, often a little more radical than the populace.
 Later, the idea of independence took form, and theories of government were discussed.
 More interesting and valuable as specimens of literature than these discussions were the poems inspired by the stirring events of the time.
 Long narratives of battles and of heroic deaths were mingled with eulogies of departed heroes.
 Songs meant to inspire and thrill were not lacking.
-Humor, pathos, and satire sought to stir the feelings of the public.
+Humor, pathos, and satire sought to stir public feelings.
 Much of the poetry of the Revolution is to be found in the columns of the newspapers, from the vivid and popular satires and narratives of Philip Freneau to the saddest effusions of the most commonplace schoolmaster.

 The newspapers of the Revolution were an effective force working towards the unification of sentiment, the awakening of a consciousness of a common purpose, interest, and destiny among the separate colonies, and of a determination to see the war through to a successful issue.
 They were more single-minded than the people themselves, and they bore no small share of the burden of arousing and supporting the often discouraged and indifferent public spirit.
 The New Jersey Journal became the second newspaper published in New Jersey.
-It was established by Shepard Kollock at his press during 1779 in the village of Chatham, New Jersey.
+It was established by Shepard Kollock at his press in 1779 in the village of Chatham, New Jersey.
 This paper became a catalyst in the revolution.
 News of events came directly to the editor from Washington's headquarters in nearby Morristown, boosting the morale of the troops and their families, and he conducted lively debates about the efforts for independence with those who opposed and supported the cause he championed.
 Kollock later relocated the paper twice, until 1785, when he established his last publication location in Elizabeth under the same name.
-The Elizabeth Daily Journal ceased publication on January 2, 1992, after having been in continuous publication for 212 years, the fourth oldest newspaper published continuously in the United States.
+The Elizabeth Daily Journal ceased publication on January 2, 1992, after 212 years of continuous publication, making it the fourth-oldest newspaper published continuously in the United States.